How do I configure an Autoindex job?

 Scheduled jobs can be specified to run hourly, daily, weekly, monthly, or on a by minute schedule.

 Note: "By Minute" can only run a minimum of every 10 minutes.

-4. Once you've specified the Trigger conditions for the job, you'll have to select the data source and specify matching conditions.
+4. Once you've specified the trigger conditions for the job, select the data source and specify matching conditions.

 For the data source, you can choose between:

 - External Database: Connect to an external database or your own DocuWare database

 - Text File: Can be used via a File Connection to connect to a CSV file

 - File Cabinet Database : Internal DocuWare database